transcelerate/ddf-sdr-platform/README.md

 **Important Note :** GitHub Actions does not allow multi-environment deployment setup with Free Pricing Plan.
 To Deploy to different environments, the GitHub secret values have to be updated with values of the target Azure Environment.

-# Infrastructure Changes for Release V2.0.2 (October 2023)
+# Infrastructure Changes for Release V3.0 (May 2024)

-- The steps required to migrate SDR infrastructure from Version 0.5 to Version 2.0.2 for users who have set up their own SDR instance for the Study Definition Repository – Reference Implementation on Azure Cloud Platform.
-It provides details for deploying the new resources using azure portal.
+- The steps required to migrate SDR infrastructure from Version 0.5 to Version 3.0 for users who have set up their own SDR instance for the Study Definition Repository – Reference Implementation on Azure Cloud Platform.
+It provides details for deploying the new resources using azure portal and migration of API Management resource to stv2 platform.
 Additionally, it provides details of containerized deployment for the SDR API and UI applications.

-**Important Note:** Refer to the **[DDF SDR RI Infra Migration Guide (Release V2.0.2)](documents/sdr-release-v2.0.2/ddf-sdr-ri-infra-migration-guide-v1.0.pdf)** for upgrading to SDR Release V2.0.2.
+**Important Note:** Refer to the **[DDF SDR RI Infra Migration Guide (Release V2.0.2)](documents/sdr-release-v2.0.2/ddf-sdr-ri-infra-migration-guide-v1.0.pdf)** for upgrading to SDR Release V3.0.

 # Support